gcolvin/evm-drag-race/README.md

-This directory contains a small collection of EVM assembly and Solidity performance tests originally written for tuning the cpp-ethereum interpreted and for presentation at DevCon3.
+This directory contains a small collection of EVM assembly and Solidity performance tests originally written for tuning the cpp-ethereum interpreter and for presentation at DevCon3.
 They are not being maintained at this time.

 The .asm tests are meant to isolate individual opcodes.
 The .sol tests are meant to